pan-sveta/oi-si-statnice/ZKS/ZKS.md

 The methodology of software testing.
 Methods for test creation from the application model.
 Automated testing.
 BE4M36ZKS (Course web pages)

 ## Questions
-### Describe and compare the V and W models of the software testing process.
+- Describe and compare the V and W models of the software testing process.
 Explain static testing and its role in the W model.
 Describe individual methods of static testing.

-**V-model:**
+- Explain the principle of Model Based Testing (MBT) and compare its advantages and disadvantages with manual testing approach.
+Give some examples of models that can be employed in MBT.
+How does MBT relate to test automation?
+- Outline the main test automation principle and economics.
+What are possible levels at which tests can be automated?
+Give some examples of main approaches and technologies that can be used in software test automation.
+- Explain the equivalence class and boundary values concepts and principle of the Combinatorial Interaction Testing.
+What is a combinatorial explosion effect, how to effectively reduce the input data combinations?
+Principle of pairwise (2-way) and N-way testing.
+- Principle of path-based testing.
+Formal definition of system model and test coverage criteria (node/edge coverage, edge-pair coverage, prime-path coverage).
+How prioritization of process/workflow activities is modelled and handled in the generation of the test cases?

+## V-model:
 - Lineární model
 - Testování je prováděno na konci vývojového procesu
 - Fáze: